-“Those who call themselves adults should show some inter-generational solidarity,” said Dr. Kumi Naidoo, Executive Director of Greenpeace International at the Climate Leadership Corps training in Johannesburg this week.
+“Those who call themselves adults should show some inter-generational solidarity,” said Dr. Kumi Naidoo, Executive Director of Greenpeace International at the Climate Leadership Corps training in Johannesburg.

 Naidoo was one of the speakers on the first day of the training of more than 900 climate leaders of all ages and cultures from 67 countries, speaking 70 different languages, which I was honoured to attend.
 People who are tired of waiting for government to take right actions – students, academics, business people and civil servants who have made the commitment to be drivers of change.

 The event was organised by the Climate Reality Project and in South Africa by Food and Trees for Africa.

 “Africa is the richest country on the planet – under the ground.
 If it were not for the resources under the ground in the Democratic Republic of Congo there would not have been a cell phone industry,” he continued.
 “We are poor above the ground because we are so rich under the ground.”